AcademySoftwareFoundation/OpenTimelineIO/docs/cxx-proposal/cxx.rst

 Both the code examples and the sample header files are written without regard to either namespacing or how the `#include` structure will be implemented.
-For clarify, inline code definitions are omitted from header files though in many cases they will be present in the final product.
+For clarity, inline code definitions are omitted from header files though in many cases they will be present in the final product.

 TL;DR